Between the Pages of Letters to A Young Poet by Rainer Maria Rilke VIII

 Who has never been sad?
 And though there are some who would rather be sad, many of us would rather be happy.
 And yet it is not easy to define sadness.
 One understands sadness as best as one’s experience allows.
 Thus the sadder one has been, the deeper one understands or recognizes the feeling and vice versa.
-According to the American Heritage dictionary, sadness is “sorrowful; unhappy” or “causing sorrow or gloom.”
-But this says very little, just as words generally do say very little about feelings.
+According to the American Heritage Dictionary, sadness is “sorrowful; unhappy” or “causing sorrow or gloom.”
+But these say very little, just as words generally do say very little about emotions.
 For instance, we are still trying to explain to one another our understanding and experiences of love.

 What the dictionary offers as meaning for sadness appears to be merely synonyms for the word.
-But what Rilke provides, confuses meaning yet explains why the dictionary can only go so far as synonyms.
-One must know sadness to be able to say anything on sadness, and again, who has never been sad?
-But then sadness is felt differently––diversity.
-There are those who know it on a daily basis as if it were a background music and those who spend their days nailing planks to any entrance it tries to slip through.
+But what Rilke provides, confuses meaning yet explains why the dictionary can only go so far as give synonyms.
+One must know sadness to be able to say anything on sadness.
+And again, who has never been sad?
+But sadness is felt differently––diversity.
+There are those who know it on daily basis as if it were background music and those who spend their days nailing planks to any entrance it tries to slip through.
 For Rilke, “The only sadnesses that are dangerous and unhealthy are the ones that we carry around in public in order to drown them out with the noise; like diseases that are treated superficially and foolishly, they just withdraw and after a short interval break out again all the more terribly; and gather inside us and are life, are life that is unlived, rejected, lost, life that we can die of” (82).
 It brings to mind a line from a poem of Rumi’s, “Inner joy and grief are different from artful appearance.”
 In which case one may compare the dictionary’s definition of sadness literally to an “artful appearance,” and Rilke’s definition as his efforts to invite one to look at the portrait he has managed to attain of sadness.